thexant/BotReadme/PrivacyPolicy.md

 ### Cross-Server Features
 When enabled by server administrators:
-- Global LFG system may share deployment status across participating servers
+- Global LFG system may share deployment status across participating servers, if users choose to mark their status as 'global'
-- Bulletin system may share announcements between allied communities
+- Bulletin system may share announcements between allied communities, if those communities have a bulletins channel set

 ### Bot Administration
 - Authorized bot developers may access data for maintenance and support purposes